Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Khuong The Anh, the current hot weather with low lake water levels has led to many difficulties, including the pressure of not being able to supply much electricity to the national power system to serve the needs of the people.

-The shallow lake water, leading to power generation in the lower region of the turbine characteristic (with lower water head than normal), consumes more water volume to generate the same 1kWh of electricity, wasting more water, but still has to be generated to support the system to the maximum (within the turbine's capacity).
+The lake water is low, leading to power generation in the lower region of the turbine characteristic (with lower water head than normal), causing more water volume to be consumed to generate the same 1kWh of electricity, wasting more water, but still having to be generated to support the system to the maximum (within the turbine's capacity).

 "Faced with that situation, the company's leaders have strongly directed the practice of saving electricity," said Mr. Khuong The Anh.